 The first step of developing a public engagement plan is to identify the purpose of the program or project and the anticipated level of public engagement.
-A well-defined objective for each phase of the program or project is important to identify See Appendix H for a template and complete project purpose articulation example.

-the appropriate engagement tools and activities.
+A well-defined objective for each phase of the program or project is important to identify the appropriate engagement tools and activities.
 If project objectives are not clearly identified, it will be difficult for the public to understand the goals and expected outcomes.
 Project purpose statements include: